-While it predates the development of the analysis, the Antitrust Division's resolution of the cases against the 'UK3' in the Marine Hose investigation reflects how the Division's analysis may work in action.
+While the Antitrust Division has yet to speak publicly about any circumstances in which it applied these principles, its resolution of the cases against the 'UK3' in the Marine Hose investigation, which predates the articulation of these principles, may reflect how its analysis may work in action.
 In the context of this global cartel of all major suppliers of marine hoses, both the US Antitrust Division and the UK's Office of Fair Trading (OFT) wanted to criminally prosecute three UK executives for their involvement in the cartel.
-To avoid over-punishment of the individuals, the Antitrust Division coordinated its sentencing approach with its British counterpart.
+To avoid over-punishment of the individuals, the Antitrust Division coordinated its sentencing approach with its UK counterpart.
 As a result, the Division entered into plea agreements that allowed the three defendants to return to the United Kingdom for prosecution by the OFT and provided for reductions of the imposed US jail sentences by the length of any UK sentence.
 The practical result of these agreements was that none of the 'UK3' had to return to serve prison time in the United States.